 Stage/Dimension Tx for Technology Ex for Education Cx for certification Sector (JRC) Domain (JRC) Regulation Т1 Transportation, Financial, Government and public authorities Data security and Privacy; Assurance, Audit and Certification Description (incl. obstacles): Identify and compare existing cybersecurity standards and certification schemes.
 We will select one or several standards and compare them to understand their commonalities and differences.
 We could take for example the area of SME cybersecurity certification where several European countries have taken initiatives.
-By comparing them, we could make recommendations towards a European SME cybersecurity scheme.
-T2 Transportation, Financial, Government and public authorities Data security and Privacy; Assurance, Audit and Certification Description (incl. obstacles): Identify requirements on assessment tools and processes.
-In ord make cybersecurity certification
+By comparing them, we could make recommendations towards a European SME cybersecurity scheme. Т2 Transportation, Financial, Government and public authorities Description (incl. obstacles): Identify requirements on assessment tools and processes.
+In order to make cybersecurity certification